jsu800/wifi_scanning_demo/README.md

 media vertices is available in the com.wifi.indoor.scanner.dijkstra package.
 Also included but not tested in the context of this application yet.

-#MAP MODE - GPS, WIFI, CELL NETWORK, SENSORS
+#USAGE - MAP MODE - GPS, WIFI, CELL NETWORK, SENSORS

 This mode uses Google's fused location provider API combinating with its Activity provisioning to track user locations indoor.
 WiFi is necessary to fetch Google map tiles but it is also used for indoor positioning estimation.
 User movement